demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

 // ...
 ```

-The implementation function of this type, will be leverging the [composable queries](http://fsprojects.github.io/SQLProvider/core/composable.html) concept to find the given user id's followers
+The implementation function of this type will be leveraging the [composable queries](http://fsprojects.github.io/SQLProvider/core/composable.html) concept to find the given user id's followers

 ```fsharp
 // src/FsTweet.Web/Social.fs